AleisyaZahari/CreditLoanAssessment_RakaminAcademy_IDXParners/README.md

 To run the analysis, open the **Jupyter Notebook (`.ipynb`)** and execute the cells sequentially.
 Ensure all dependencies and libraries are installed before running the scripts.

 ---
-This README provides an **engaging, structured, and detailed** overview of the project.
-Let me know if you'd like any tweaks! 🚀🔥